 During the first Palestinian Intifada, Carol Morton, the wife of the late Rev. Colin Morton of the St. Andrews Scottish Church in Jerusalem, began a small project called Craftaid.
 From a modest craft shop in St. Andrews Guest House, it grew to become Sunbula in 1996.

-Sunbula, a Jerusalem-based non-profit fair trade organization, is a platform that supports marginalized women and communities in Palestine through traditional artisanal crafts.
+Sunbula, a Jerusalem-based non-profit fair trade organization, is a platform that supports marginalized women and communities in the West Bank, the Gaza Strip and Palestinian communities within Israel through traditional artisanal crafts.

 SINCE 1996, WE HAVE…